GigerLab/AxoMetric/README.md

 This file will create the server of the shiny application.

 ## main.R
-This file will source the user interface and server files (previously mentioned) to start Axon-o-matic on your computer.
+This file will source the user interface and server files (previously mentioned) to start AxoMetric on your computer.

 # Additional files needed in working directory for application to run